Category Archives: German Royals

 Family of Franz I, Emperor of Austria: From left to right: Caroline Augusta of Bavaria, Empress of Austria; Franz I, Emperor of Austria; Napoleon II of France, Duke of Reichstadt (Franz’s grandson); Princess Sophie of Bavaria, Archduchess of Austria; Marie-Louise of Austria, Duchess of Parma (Franz’s daughter and Napoleon II’s mother); the future Ferdinand I, Emperor of Austria; and Archduke Franz Karl of Austria in 1826 by Leopold Fertbauer; Credit – Wikipedia

 The couple had no children and Caroline Augusta played no role in politics instead, she devoted herself to charitable activities.
 Through her efforts, child-care institutions, hospitals, and homes for workers were built.
 After her husband, Emperor Franz I of Austria died in 1835, Caroline Augusta lived in Salzburg to stay out of the way of her half-sister Sophie who had married Franz’s son Archduke Franz Karl in 1824.
 Emperor Franz I had been succeeded by his son Ferdinand who abdicated in 1848.
 At that time, Archduke Franz Karl was persuaded to renounce his succession rights in favor of his eldest son Franz Joseph, who reigned from 1847 – 1916.
-Caroline Augusta was on good terms with Franz Joseph, who was her nephew and his wife Elisabeth of Bavaria (Sissi) who was her niece.
+Caroline Augusta was on good terms with her nephew Franz Joseph and his wife Elisabeth of Bavaria (Sissi) who was her niece.

 Caroline Augusta in old age; Photo Credit – Wikipedia